alec-mitnik/take-a-hike/README.md

 I'm not remotely outdoorsy, but I felt the theme had lots of potential, and I particularly wanted to try to avoid common, overused tropes of battling monsters or racking up currency.
 This did leave the game a bit aimless, however, so I tried to lean further into the theming by capturing special moments/encounters into a memories album as a sort of achievement system.
 I found nice, free-to-use photos for these on Pixabay, that I feel do a good job of making the experience rewarding.

+I utilized emojis as an easy way to add icons to the game.
+It introduces some constraints, but that often just serves as an interesting challenge to help motivate me, by coming up with ways to work within them.
+It's probably not a viable option for any serious project, but it works well for the purposes of this one.

 This is just an initial version, and I have plenty of ideas for more that I can add in the future.